saimouli/frontier_exploration_turtlebot/README.md

 - Saimouli Katragadda

 ## Saurav
-Saurav is pursuing Masters in Robotics Engineering.He has five years of experience in research and development field in automobile sector at Daimler.He is passionate about autonomous driving system such as self steering,cross track error minimization, and traffic detection.
+Saurav is pursuing Masters in Robotics Engineering.He has five years of experience in research and development field in automobile sector at Daimler.He is passionate about autonomous driving system such as self steering, cross track error minimization, and traffic detection.
 Refer to his Linkedin profile [here](https://www.linkedin.com/in/saurav-kumar-2a532242/).

 ## Saimouli
 Saimouli is pursuing Robotic Engineering at UMD.
 He is passionate about flying cars, drones, and deep learning.
 In future, he would like design and create autonomous flights.
 Outside of academics, he is involved with the Autonomous Micro Aerial Vehicle Team and also loves to watch movies and make short films in his free time.